Travel.State.Gov > International Travel > Country Information > Togo International Travel Information

 Further health information:

 Traffic Laws: Many drivers in Togo do not obey traffic laws as traffic laws are rarely enforced.
 Traffic signals often do not function properly or are missing from major intersections.
 If you choose to drive in Togo, you should observe someone else drive before doing so yourself in order to familiarize yourself with atypical driving practices, including stopping prior to entering a traffic circle.
-You should be prepared for the possibility that other drivers may run red lights, stop signs, or drive in the wrong direction on one-way streets.
+You should be prepared for drivers who run red lights and stop signs, or drive in the wrong direction on one-way streets.
 Driving can be chaotic, particularly in the crowded city center and in the dense neighborhoods along the Ghanaian border.

 At official checkpoints, Togolese security officials prefer that you approach with your interior light on, headlights dimmed, and have your driver’s license, registration, and proof of insurance ready.
-You should carry copies of important documents, such as your passport and driver’s license, to provide to authorities rather than handing over your originals.
-You should not pay any fee (bribe) to police or other authorities for them to perform their work or to be let go.
+You should carry copies of important documents, such as your passport and driver’s license to provide to authorities rather than handing over your originals.
+You should never make a grease payment or bribe to the police or gendarmes for them to perform their work or to be let go.
 Be firm and polite, and ask for permission to drive with the arresting officer trailing in his vehicle or motorbike to the nearest police precinct if a resolution cannot be reached on the street.
 Do not let the officer in your vehicle.

 Public Transportation: Safety standards for small, private buses/taxis are substandard.
-You are advised to exercise caution when using any form of local public transportation and to avoid motorcycle-taxis whenever possible.
+You should exercise caution when using any form of local public transportation and avoid motorcycle-taxis when possible.
 Never get into a taxi with unknown passengers and always agree on the fare before getting in.

 See our Road Safety page for more information.